VJagz24/bdml-p4/README.md

 # Train MoE model
 python train_moe.py
 ```

+Results will be saved in `out-baseline/` and `out-moe/` directories.

 ## 2) Cuda Kernels MoE (`moe-gpt-project/`)

 This directory includes the 2 CUDA kernel implementations.
 The layout is as such: